Murder of Cassie Jo Stoddart: Trial and sentencing

 At trial, the prosecution revealed that the two teens were inspired by Eric Harris and Dylan Klebold, who committed the Columbine High School massacre, as well as the Scream horror film franchise.

 In a passage written by Draper that was shown in court during his trial titled "Columbine", it read:

 I am becoming more and more obsessed with Columbine.
 It seems now that that’s all I think about.
 I would give anything to go back in time, and be a part of Eric Harris and Dylan Klebold’s lives.
 They are my heroes.
 I will follow in their footsteps and maybe I’ll even meet them.

 Both teens were convicted of first-degree murder, with Draper convicted on April 17, 2007 and Adamcik on June 8, 2007.
 On August 31, 2007, each received a mandatory sentence of life imprisonment without the possibility of parole, plus thirty years-to-life for being convicted of conspiracy to commit murder.

 Adamcik and Draper are both serving their time at Idaho State Correctional Institution, located in unincorporated Ada County, Idaho, near Kuna.
 In November 2019, Adamcik's sentence was upheld after his appeal was denied by the Idaho Supreme Court.

 Adamcik and Draper were called to testify in the 2024 trial for the murder of Nori Jones in September 2004.
 The defense argued that there were other suspects who were not investigated by authorities.
 Neither of them testified, and the defendant was later found guilty.

 Aftermath

 The funeral of Stoddart was held on October 1, 2006 and was attended by 500 people.

 After the murder, Stoddart's family started "Pumpkins for Cassie", to honor her memory.
-The pumpkins were manned by Stoddart's grandmother and a friend and also provided a chance for community members to help the Pocatello Animal Shelter or the Idaho Food Bank.
+Stoddart's grandmother and a friend ran the giveaway event, which also provided a chance for community members to help the Pocatello Animal Shelter or the Idaho Food Bank.
 Anyone who made a donation was handed a pumpkin.